Supervised Graph Contrastive Learning for Gene Regulatory Networks: Introduction

-\begin{itemize} \item \textbf{Proposal of a novel GRN representation learning method utilizing gene knockdown experiments:} We develop a new GCL method tailored for GRNs that incorporates gene knockdown data as supervision to enhance biological plausibility.
+To evaluate the effectiveness of the proposed method, we benchmark SupGCL on patient-derived GRNs from three cancer types in both embedding space analysis and fine-tuning.
+Without any task-specific training, SupGCL produces markedly better disease-subtype structure in the embedding space, improving clustering quality.
+With fine-tuning, it consistently surpasses strong graph representation learning baselines—including previous GCL models—across 13 downstream tasks spanning gene-level functional annotation (Gene Ontology categories and cancer-gene classes) and patient-level tasks (survival risk and subtype classification).
+Our main contributions are as follows: \begin{itemize} \item \textbf{Redefining Graph Augmentation by Introducing Biological Perturbations:} We develop a new GCL method for GRNs that incorporates gene knockdown data as the supervision of graph perturbations to enhance biological plausibility.

-\item \textbf{Theoretical extension of GCL:} We formulate supervised GCL, incorporating augmentation selection into a unified probabilistic modeling framework, and theoretically demonstrate that existing GCL methods are special cases of our proposed approach.
+\item \textbf{Theoretical Extension of Node-level GCL:} We formulate supervised GCL, incorporating augmentation selection into a unified probabilistic modeling framework, and theoretically demonstrate that existing node-level GCL methods correspond to singular solutions under this formulation.

-\item \textbf{Empirical validation of the proposed method:} We apply the method to 13 downstream tasks on GRNs derived from real cancer patients and consistently outperform conventional approaches across all tasks. \end{itemize}